KimJongTrill/Teruvia/AGT.md

 **Population** 14.5K
 ___

 Romana, the capital of the Eshean Empire, is built around a keep surrounded by colonnades and public buildings.
 It functions as a market place, political meeting point and social center.
-The public buildings surrounding include the main temple, the amphitheater, the law courts, and the main public baths of the city.
+The public buildings surrounding include the main temple, the amphitheatre, the law courts, and the main public baths of the city.
 The city also contains a coliseum a while outside the city walls where champions of Eshea fight to prove their strength.
-There are also daily congregations of philosophers and those who wish to glean information at the amphitheater.
+There are also daily congregations of philosophers and those who wish to glean information at the amphitheatre.
 With the road running through the center of town plenty of people pass through here and many adventures can be had in a large city like this.

 <img src='https://www.gmbinder.com/images/sTDsIBI.png' style='position:absolute;top:200px;left:65px;height:750px'/>